 Women’s Philanthropy is inspired and guided by our tradition of tzedakah (righteousness/charity) and tikkun olam (repairing the world).
 We are dedicated to the future of our community, Israel and the Jewish people.
-By participating with Women’s Philanthropy, women make a personal commitment to support the Jewish community locally, in Israel, and around the world.
-Through a variety of programming and social gatherings, the Women’s Division shapes the future of our Jewish community.
+By participating with Women’s Philanthropy, women make a personal commitment to support the Jewish community locally, in Israel, around the world.
+Through a variety of programming and social gatherings, Women’s Philanthropy shapes the future of our Jewish community.

 Why a Woman's Gift?